flonatel/libdontdie/README.md

 DD_DEBUG=1 DD_TCP_KEEPALIVE_TIME=4 DD_TCP_KEEPALIVE_INTVL=5 DD_TCP_KEEPALIVE_PROBES=6 LD_PRELOAD=/usr/lib/libdontdie.so java EchoClient 127.0.0.1 22
 ```

-* DD_DEBUG: if set to 1, it print each call of socket - including the
+* DD_DEBUG: if set to 1, it prints each call of socket - including the
   provided parameters to syslog.
 Also logged are the decisions if the
   keep alive should be set and which parameters are used.